Italian privacy law integrating the GDPR is finally in place, but a number of provisions remain unclear and need immediate action.

 2. The regime for special categories of personal data still needs to be completed

-The Italian Data Protection Authority is requested to issue a list of additional requirements to be observed in the processing of genetic, biometric and health related data.
-Such list will be published every two years and shall mainly contain specific technical measures in terms of required encryption and anonymization.
+The Italian Data Protection Authority is requested to issue a list of additional requirements to be observed in the processing of genetic, biometric and health-related data.
+Such a list will be published every two years and shall mainly contain specific technical measures in terms of required encryption and anonymization.

 The matter is quite relevant since additional investments in terms at least of security measures might be required and updated every 2 years which creates an additional element of uncertainty.

-3. The strong limitations on processing of data on criminal sanctions remain
+3. The strong limitations on the processing of data on criminal sanctions remain

 There is a quite extensive list of examples when data on criminal sanctions can be processed.
 But it remains the principle that only a primary law or Workers Collective Agreements can authorize their processing.

 This is a quite relevant issue for companies that require a criminal report check to all their employees.
 Such practice shall be ceased, unless authorized either by the law such as in the case of directors of companies in order to check their suitability for the role or by the provision of the applicable Workers Collective Agreements.
-I discussed the issue in more detail in this blog post.
+I discussed the issue in more detail in this blog post How data on criminal convictions of employees become a privacy risk.

 4. A more complex internal compliance organization is required

 The Italian Privacy Code prescribed the role of the “internal data processors” which are persons within each department of companies in charge of monitoring data protection law compliance.
-As anticipated by the guidelines of the Italian data protection authority on the GDPR, their roles is now confirmed, but they are named “designated persons” which we usually rename as privacy stewards, champions, data owners etc.
+Their role is now confirmed, but they are named “designated persons” which we usually rename as privacy stewards, champions, data owners, etc.

 This is an important matter especially for foreign companies that are not accustomed to such requirement.
-But in my view, regardless of what provided by Italian law integrating the GDPR, such requirement could be implied by the obligation to implement adequate organizational measures which cannot mean that any data protection law compliance check is delegated to the DPO.
-I had covered the issue in this article and in this video available below as part of Diritto al Digitale.
+But in my view, regardless of what provided by Italian law integrating the GDPR, such requirement could be implied by the obligation to implement adequate organizational measures which cannot mean that any data protection law compliance check is delegated to the DPO (Read on the topic “The DPO according to the Italian privacy authority“).

 5. Is direct marketing subject to consent?